 Follow these three simple steps to prepare a definition of done and acceptance criteria for your marketing process.

-Step 1: Define DONE, on a process and task level, as a team
+Step 1: As a team, define DONE on a process and task level

 Although it may seem like a huge time investment to involve the team in defining what makes a marketing deliverable done, the return is well worth it.
-Without input from the marketing team, we would have a difficult time creating a definition that can be applied to all of the different types of work passing through the process.
+Without input from the marketing team, it’s nearly impossible to create a definition that can be applied to all of the different types of work passing through the process.

 Even worse, without input from the group, the definition of done may face internal resistance as it does not reflect the opinions of those closest to the work.